oconnor-ryan/E2E2/README.md

 * Discord (users can talk in private chats or on public "servers", user's cannot self-host Discord and messages are not encrypted)
 * Microsoft Teams (similar to Element, but no self-hosting and has options to download extensions)

+## Other End-to-End-Encrypted Messaging Protocols
+* Signal
+* OLM and MEGOLM from Matrix
+* OpenPGP

 ## Weird Stuff To Look Out For
 * Don't assume UTF-8 characters have a maximum byte size of 4.
 This character(🤦🏼‍♂️) is 17 bytes because it contains multiple "unicode scalars".
 For this emoji (🤦🏼‍♂️), there are 5 scalars used: 4 bytes for face palm emoji, 4 bytes for the emoji modifier for the color of the emoji, 3 bytes for a zero-width joiner character, 3 bytes to specify that it is male, and 3 bytes for the variation selector, totalling 17 bytes.
 Some text editors display 🤦🏼‍♂️ as 🤦🏼\u200d♂️ or 🤦🏼♂️ due to this.
 If setting a message size limit, be aware of this.